 As always when planning a new trip, I start with flights.
 You’ll be surprised to find ridiculously cheap fares from the search tools listed below.
 I am always discovering and booking cheap flights around Europe at less than £30 return, and even long-haul return flights to Southeast Asia at £400 or less.

 Skyscanner – an easy to use site, the Explore tool is great if you’re flexible.
-I usually check on Skyscanner first before going over to Momondo to find cheaper fares.
+I usually check on Skyscanner first before going over to Kiwi to find cheaper fares.

 Kiwi.com – an excellent website with a great map interface tool, ideal if you’re flexible on dates and for comparing different destinations.

 2. Travel Insurance

 The first thing I do after booking my flights, is buy travel insurance.

 After a few travel accidents that happened to me in the past 9 years (including getting electrocuted in a Mexican hostel, having my arm literally blow up like Popeye’s due to a mosquito infection, and more), I now NEVER leave home without it.

 So to answer your question: You should get travel insurance.

 Without insurance, what’s the worst that could happen to you?

 Well, you could suffer appendicitis and require emergency surgery.
 You could easily have your bag or camera stolen (this happened to me).
 A family relative could fall seriously ill or pass away, and you wouldn’t be able to afford the urgent flight back home.